 3. Crop diversity

-Monoculture is the practice used in the agricultural fields where we harvest and cultivate only one type of crop in a particular location.
-Recently, polyculture has come in existence, where we harvest and cultivate different kinds of crops to meet the increasing crop demand and produce the required soil microorganisms.
+Monoculture is the practice used in the agricultural fields where we harvest and cultivate only one type of crop in a particular place.
+Recently, polyculture has come in existence, where we harvest and cultivate kinds of crops.
+To meet the increasing crop demand and produce the required soil microorganisms.